membraneframework-labs/membrane_videoroom/README.md

 * in the case of a casual room where everyone can send their media, with low-quality video, one big room for 21 participants (each of them was sending audio and video) was using about 21% of the CPU resources of the given machine.

 #### Does Membrane videoroom support broadcasting (only one peer streaming and many peers who are only watching)?
 Membrane videoroom is an application meant to mimic the behaviour of a videoconferencing room (e.g. Google Meet or Jitsi Meet).
-It has mechanisms to reduce the number of resources consumed when only part of the video conference participants are actively participating (streaming the multimedia), and the rest are only watching the stream.
+It has mechanisms to reduce resource consumption when only part of the video conference participants are actively participating (streaming the multimedia), and the rest are only watching the stream.
 At the same time, for broadcasting multimedia to thousands of viewers, other mechanisms need to be used, and it can be achieved with the use of the Membrane Framework.
 We invite you to take a look at other [Membrane demos](https://github.com/membraneframework/membrane_demo), especially:
 * [WebRTC to HLS demo](https://github.com/membraneframework/membrane_demo/tree/master/webrtc_to_hls)
 * [RTMP to HLS demo](https://github.com/membraneframework/membrane_demo/tree/master/rtmp_to_hls)